illuminatech/data-provider/README.md

 ### Include Relations

-While creating an API, you may allow its client to 'expand' particular entities, including their relations to the HTTP response.
+While creating an API, you may allow its client to "expand" particular entities, including their relations to the HTTP response.

 Available for inclusion relations setup example: